 This product contains spinosad, which is toxic to hairy caterpillars (higad), sawfly larvae, and other pests.

-You can use it on your lawns, in vegetable gardens, on fruit trees, and much more.
+You can use it on your lawns, vegetable gardens, fruit trees, and more.
 Furthermore, this organic caterpillar spray is fast-acting and easy to use.

 3. JMS Stylet Oil